11 Foods that Prevent Blood Clots – How?

 Nuts and seeds, such as almonds, walnuts, and flaxseeds, are rich in healthy fats, particularly omega-3 fatty acids and fiber, which promote heart health.
 These nutrients help reduce inflammation, improve blood vessel function, and decrease platelet aggregation, thereby lowering the risk of blood clots and supporting overall cardiovascular wellness.

-Groundnuts, also known as peanuts, can help prevent blood clots due to their high content of healthy fats, especially monounsaturated fats, which support heart health.
+Groundnuts can help prevent blood clots due to their high content of healthy fats, especially monounsaturated fats, which support heart health.
 They also contain antioxidants, vitamins, and minerals that reduce inflammation and improve circulation, contributing to a lower risk of clot formation.

 Fresh or Supplement Forms – Which is Better?